 Users who want to keep the volume low and read along, or those with hearing impairment can use the Closed Captions in video and audio files.
 By Closed Caption, we mean the textual representation of audio in the Windows Media Player.

-Subtitles are more or less the same as Closed Captions but they are usually displayed in a different language and is used by people to translate the audio in foreign language videos.
+Subtitles are more or less the same as Closed Captions but they are usually displayed in a different language and are used by people to translate the audio in foreign language videos.

 Both Closed Captions and Subtitles are turned off in Windows 10 by default, but you can change the settings according to your own preferences.